Coordinates And Midpoints

 Q: Is there a midpoint formula for more than two points?

 A: There isn't a single, straightforward midpoint formula for more than two points.
-The concept of a "midpoint" becomes less clear.
-However, you can find the centroid of a set of points, which is the average of the coordinates of all points.
+Think about it: the concept of a "midpoint" becomes less clear.
+Still, you can find the centroid of a set of points, which is the average of the coordinates of all points.

 Q: How can I visualize these concepts better?